nichlor/rmrk-emote-batch/README.md

  - you must import and fund each wallet manually on polkadot.js.org/apps

 ## keygen.sh
-- To change the number of wallets generated, edit the .txt and change the value of N
+- To change the number of wallets generated, edit keygen.sh and change the value of N
 - By default, N=50